carlnordenfelt/lulo-plugin-amazon-inspector-role/README.md

 ## Notes
 Delete on this resource has no impact.
 Amazon Inspector will still be associated with the IAM Role.
+The only way to disconnect Amazon Inspector from the Role is by deleting the Role.
 ## License
 [The MIT License (MIT)](/LICENSE)